Welcome to our Cooper Landing Guide!

 Can you pick us up from our lodge or campground?

 Do you take young children on your trips?

 Can you accommodate people with special needs?

 We have never fished before, is your trip good for beginners?

 What is included with the trip?

 What should we bring for the trip?

 What kind of boat will we be on for the trip?

-Our boats are 20 foot Fish Rite custom aluminum drift boats.
-They are 6 feet wide and can accommodate 4 anglers (sometimes 5 for trips with young or small people on the Upper Kenai) plus your guide.
+Our boat is a 20 foot Fish Rite custom aluminum drift boat.
+This boat is 6 feet wide and can accommodate 4 anglers (sometimes 5 for trips with young or small people on the Upper Kenai) plus your guide.
 The Upper Kenai is drift only, so we will be rowing this section.
 We generally also row on the Middle River as well (although it is a motorboat fishery).

 How should we dress for the trip?